 In this tutorial we will see how to use bash arrays and perform fundamental operations on them.
 Bash, the

-Bourne Again Shell, it’s the default shell on practically all major linux distributions: it is really powerful and can be also considered as a programming language, although not as sophisticated or feature-reach as python or other “proper” languages.
-Furthermore, the Bash scripting is a must skill for any Linux system administration job.
+Bourne Again Shell, it’s the default shell on practically all major Linux distributions: it is really powerful and can be also considered as a programming language, although not as sophisticated or feature-reach as Python or other “proper” languages.
+Furthermore, Bash scripting is a must-have skill for any Linux system administration job.